getrasa/Custom-Motion-Capture-V2/README.md

 ### Introduction
-This project is a second, wireless, iteration of my previous Custom-Made Motion Capture system.
-The previous solution was wired, heavily bound by the limited computational power of an Arduino Uno and poor implementation of signal interrupts.
-It only managed to support 6 sensors at 10 fps which was far from practical and greatly failed to reach my expectations of a minimum 30fps threshold which is why the second version has been developed.
+This project is a second, wireless iteration of my previous custom-made motion capture system.
+The former solution was wired, constrained by the limited computational power of an Arduino Uno, and by a poor implementation of signal interrupts.
+It managed to support only 6 sensors at 10 fps, which was far from practical and fell short of my expectation for a minimum 30 fps threshold.
+This is why the second version has been developed.

-Custom Motion Capture V2 consists of 17 sensors strategically placed on 17 locations on the body (inspired by XSense solution) capable of reading at a whopping speed of 50fps, fully wirelessly and runs roughly 3-5 hours on a single charge.
+Custom Motion Capture V2 consists of 17 sensors strategically placed at 17 locations on the body (inspired by the Xsens solution), capable of reading at an impressive speed of 50 fps, fully wirelessly, and runs for roughly 3-5 hours on a single charge.
 ##### Showcase
 <p float="left">
   <img src="https://user-images.githubusercontent.com/21182768/157411346-16d4fb16-f659-4abd-ba81-64916bb2bffd.gif" width="49%" />